Making the Switch to Online: How to Stay Focused When You're Stuck at HomeBy Ellie Walburg on March 26, 2020

 4. Stay Connected

 Learning online doesn't have to feel lonely.
 While the experience is different than in a classroom, there are ways you can still cultivate community through an online environment.
 Text your friends in your cohort to see how they're doing.
-Schedule an appointment with your advisor or counselor.
+Schedule an appointment with your adviser or counselor.
 Do a FaceTime with someone you care about who's encouraged you to get to where you are now.
 Sure, it's called distance learning for a reason, but you can make that distance feel smaller when intentionally staying connected with your team that will support you through it all.

 5. Be Organized